CyberFlameGO/svnpython/Doc/tutorial/inputoutput.rst

 writing.
 The *mode* argument is optional; ``'r'`` will be assumed if it's omitted.

-On Windows, ``'b'`` appended to the mode opens the file in binary mode, so there are also modes like ``'rb'``, ``'wb'``, and ``'r+b'``.
-Python on Windows makes a distinction between text and binary files; the end-of-line characters in text files are automatically altered slightly when data is read or written.
+On Windows and the Macintosh, ``'b'`` appended to the mode opens the file in binary mode, so there are also modes like ``'rb'``, ``'wb'``, and ``'r+b'``.
+Windows makes a distinction between text and binary files; the end-of-line characters in text files are automatically altered slightly when data is read or written.
 This behind-the-scenes modification to file data is fine for ASCII text files, but it'll corrupt binary data like that in :file:`JPEG` or :file:`EXE` files.
 Be very careful to use binary mode when reading and writing such files.
-On Unix, it doesn't hurt to append a ``'b'`` to the mode, so you can use it platform-independently for all binary files.

 .. _tut-filemethods: